-Kipon is rolling out a new update to the Ibelux 40mm f0.85.
+Kipon has rolled out a new update to the Ibelux 40mm f0.85.
 A very interesting lens for the various APS-C systems and one of the fastest lenses on the market today.

 For those that don’t know anything about this lens, you can see my general Kipon 40mm f0.85 II review here.
 However, this new update is significant enough to warrant a totally new review and you should definitely try to find version III if you are in the market for a lens like this.